vihag/druid-hacks/xerces-hell/cdh-5.10.2/README.md

    @mentions

-   A shout out to @jaihind213 for helping with this resolution!
+   A shout out to <a href="https://github.com/jaihind213">@jaihind213</a> for helping with this resolution!
   </li>
 </ul>